What is The Mortgage Stress Test In Canada? - Real Estate News & Update | BCHomeWorld Blog

 For a number of years, the real estate market was going up and buyers could get mortgages with less and less skin in the game.
 In 2017 that all changed.
 A mortgage stress test was introduced that has choked the available mortgage dollar, sending it to a trickle.
 Mortgage lenders have been able to withstand the brunt of the stress test.

 In areas where real estate prices have been rising, the stress test has made it tougher for buyers to qualify for a mortgage.
-Without a qualifying mortgage, the home buying process is stalled until a buyer can come up with a down payment.
+Without a qualifying mortgage, the home buying process is stalled until a buyer can come up with a down-payment.

 Conclusion about the Mortgage Stress Test in Canada